Azure-Samples/linux-postgres-migration/modules/4-explore-run-linux-postgresql-workloads.md

     {"time":"...","level":"INFO","msg":"httpLog","remoteAddr":"[::1]:59414","method":"GET","url":"/favicon.ico"}
     ```

-1. If these requests are successful, you successfully migrated the application workload to an Azure virtual machine and Azure Database for PostgreSQL (Flexible Server).
+1. If these requests were successful, you've successfully migrated the application workload to an Azure virtual machine and Azure Database for PostgreSQL (Flexible Server).

 ## Clean up Azure resources